 A central system will cool your entire house, which is the preferred option for larger homes.
 However, they are more expensive than other types of units, with prices ranging from $3,000 to more than $10,000.

 House Size – Square Footage to be Cooled

 To figure out what air conditioner is right for your home, the contractor will start by calculating the size of your house in BTUs (or tons).
 This is the amount of heat that can be removed from your house in one hour.

 If you have a big house, your unit will be more BTUs than a smaller house.
 On the other hand, if it’s too big, it will constantly shut on and off inefficiently, and be audibly disruptive.
 A small unit will always run and bump up costs.

 A major part of load calculation, also known as the Manual J methodology, is that the contractor determines how much air from the unit your house will lose.

-They’ll make measurements for the entire home and every room, looking at square footage, any leaks, ducts, insulation, windows, the shape of your house, the climate and more.
+They’ll take measurements for the entire home and every room, looking at square footage, any leaks, ducts, insulation, windows, the shape of your house, the climate, and more.

 The load calculation is also used to find the most efficient air conditioning unit.
 The contractor will look at EER and SEER ratings.